BioShock: The Collection: Reception

-BioShock: The Collection received "generally favorable" reviews according to video game review aggregator Metacritic, with platform scores between 80 and 84 out of 100.
+BioShock: The Collection received "generally favorable" reviews according to video game review aggregator website Metacritic, with platform scores between 80 and 84 out of 100.
 Critics generally recommended the collection for players unfamiliar with the franchise, as well as returning players, though others, such as IGN's Jonathon Dornbush, felt that the collection's appeal to longtime players was less clear.

 Game Revolution's Peter Paras praised the updated visuals for the first two games, although they also noted that they felt dated graphically compared to modern games.
 While reviews generally noted improved performance on most games, others highlighted frame rate inconsistencies that Infinite still suffered from.
 The games' atmosphere was regarded to have remained intact and effective, beyond the aging of the graphics themselves.

 Nintendo Life noted that the earlier game's lack of more recent genre conventions such as aim down sights or sprinting gave them a decidedly "old school" feel that took time to get acclimated to.
 More critically, Insider Gamer's Derek Taal said that the gameplay of the early games had aged poorly, and occasionally proved frustrating.
 Dornbush and others lamented that most of the improvements were for the first BioShock and the subsequent titles received less attention.
 Other criticisms included inconsistent controls between games and audiovisual glitches.

 The game was the first best-selling retail video game in the United Kingdom in its week of release in competition with seven other new releases.
 Sales dropped by 50% in its second week, but it maintained its top position on the charts.
 It dropped to fourth place the following week, and out of the top 10 games the next.
 In the United States, the collection was the fifth best-selling title of September according to NPD Group, before dropping out of the top ten the following month.